Carefree, urban-inspired rowhome and attached home living.

 For more information, stop by the model at 84 North Oneida Court Sunday & Monday, 12 to 5 pm, Tuesday-Saturday, 10 am-5 pm.
 Read more about CityHomes at Boulevard One in Denver Real Estate Watch.

-The development is spearheaded by the Colorado Community Land Trust, a nonprofit organization founded in 2002 with the mission of creating, and preserving in perpetuity, affordable home ownership opportunities for moderate income individuals and families living in metro Denver.
+The development is spearheaded by the Colorado Community Land Trust, a nonprofit organization founded in 2002 by the Lowry Redevelopment Authority with the mission of creating, and preserving in perpetuity, affordable home ownership opportunities for moderate income individuals and families living in metro Denver.
+This new development raises the number of affordable homes in Lowry to 200.